Living “off grid” is not an easy practice. But here at Blue Osa, we have an unwavering commitment to environmental sustainability.

 - Not using microwaves or dishwashers in the kitchen.

 Being off the grid means we do not have air-conditioned rooms and do not use hair dryers or other electronic appliances.
-In fact, we do not allow these type of appliances at Blue Osa as our system is operated by solar power and we need to focus on conserving as much energy as possible.
+In fact, we do not allow these type of appliances at Blue Osa.
+As our system is operated by solar power, we need to focus on conserving as much energy as possible.

 Sometimes the realities of living off the grid can feel like an inconvenience – we understand you don’t necessarily want to wind your ceiling fan every thirty minutes – but what we ask of our guests is to seek first to understand.
 There is always a reason behind what we do, and we are more than happy to explain the method to what can seem like madness!